The impact of nonlocal coupling on deterministic and stochastic wavefront propagation in an ensemble of bistable oscillators: Model and methods

 \section{Model and methods}

-The model under study represents an ensemble of locally coupled identical overdamped bistable oscillators.
+The model under study represents an ensemble of nonlocally coupled identical overdamped bistable oscillators.
 The system equations take the following form:

 where $x_i$ are the dynamical variables, $i=1, 2, ..., N$, where $N=10^3$ is the total number of oscillators.
 The coupling parameters are coupling strength $\sigma$ and coupling radius $R$.
 Parameters $a,b>0$ define whether the nonlinearity of the ensemble elements is symmetric ($a=b$) or asymmetric ($a\neq b$).
 Model (\ref{eq:system}) is studied by means of numerical simulations.
 In more detail, the differential equations are integrated using the Heun method \cite{mannella2002} with the time step $\Delta t=0.001$.
 The initial conditions are chosen to induce two wavefronts: $x_i(t_0=0)=-b$ for $i \in [250:750]$ and $x_i(t_0=0)=a$ otherwise.
+The boundary conditions are periodic, i.e. indices $j<1$ and $j>N$ are changed to $j+N$ and $j-N$ correspondingly.
 If the ensemble elements are symmetric, the obtained fronts do not move and their position is fully determined by the initial conditions.
 In contrast, the fronts can propagate over the ensemble in a case of asymmetric oscillators.